tolland/remake-gallery/src/routes/projects/bands-of-mourning/+page.md

 ---
-title: "Renegades of Gor"
+title: "Bands of Mourning"
-date: "2025-10-03"
+date: "2022-01-02"
-callout: "One of the old sex and sorcery books that has had many releases since 1966, this is the most recent update to the cover art for an audible release."
+callout: "The Bands of Mourning is a book in the mistborn series of books by Brandon Sanderson."
-tags: ["books", "audiobook", "science-fiction"]
+tags: ["books", "fantasy", "fiction", "science-fiction"]
-original: "/images/renegades-of-gor/original.jpg"
+original: "/images/bands-of-mourning/91cOXqgvWhL._SL1500_.jpg"
-reproduction: "/images/renegades-of-gor/square_audible_modern.png"
+reproduction: "/images/bands-of-mourning/brandon_sandersone_bands_of_mourning_cover.png"
 ---

 Regular markdown content here...